LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 * If the host uses DHCP to obtain network settings the DHCP server *must* be configured for ClientID; otherwise traffic will get dropped.

 Currently the general wisdom on the Docker community is to *only* use IPVLAN over MACVLAN if:
+* Host policy prohibits network interfaces from using promiscuous mode (public clouds).
 * Network performance is deteriorated due to a large number of MAC addresses
 * Network policies limit the number of allowed MAC addresses on a single physical port.
-* Policy prohibits the host's interfaces cannot use promiscuous mode (public clouds).
 * The parent interface is wireless.

 We haven't tried using IPVLAN at our events.